 It is always best to have an attorney help you file for a protection order.
 See How to Find an Attorney in the Introduction of this Manual.
+Remember that Crime Victims Compensation may be able to pay legal fees for your protection order case.
 ALWAYS consult with an advocate at a domestic violence or rape crisis center for help with your protection order petition.
-Victim advocates from local domestic violence programs, rape crisis programs, or prosecutor's offices, may be able to help prepare your petition.
 Advocates are very familiar with how your local community handles these cases and can be very, very helpful.
 They can also help you plan for safety.
-See the companion manual for more information about filing for a protection order.